cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/Organization Settings/SAML SSO/_index.md

 - Through SAML SSO
 - With their email and password
-- Using Google authentication (OAuth), if relevant
+- Using Google authentication (OAuth 2.0), if relevant

 Here’s a general configuration workflow for SAML SSO: